Adedamola99/Adedamola99/README.md

 - 👋 Hi, My Name is Damola
 - 👀 I’m interested programming and creating things on the web
 - 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m looking to collaborate on projects on react
-- 📫 You can reach me on linkedIn and twitter by clicking the link above.
+- 📫 You can reach me on linkedIn and twitter by clicking the social media icon link above.

 <hr/>